samman375/samman375/README.md

 - Hi, I’m Sam Thorley
 - I’m currently studying Bachelor of Engineering (Software) / Bachelor of Science (Bioinformatics) at UNSW
+- I also work as a part-time Engineering Intern at Daisee
 - You can reach me at samuel.thorley2000@gmail.com
 - Some of my university projects and assignments can be found under my repositories
 - In the README.md files of each repository you will find: